GLOBAL MARKETS-ECB, U.S. data help buoy global stocks, euro

 * Latecomer invested $1.3 bln in biosimilar development so far

-NEW YORK, Feb 6 The euro rose against the dollar on Thursday after the European Central Bank gave no sign of an imminent rate cut and better-than-expected U.S. unemployment data helped lift world stock markets.
+LONDON/NEW YORK Feb 6 The euro rose against the dollar on Thursday after the European Central Bank gave no sign of an imminent interest rate cut while better-than-expected U.S. unemployment data helped lift major world stock prices.

 Relative calm in vulnerable emerging markets such as Turkey and South Africa also supported riskier assets and drew investors away from safe-haven U.S. and German government bonds.

-Draghi's remarks sent the euro, which had lost ground to the dollar immediately after the decision, to a one-week high of $1.3619 and pushed up German bund yields.
-The euro was last up 0.5 percent at $1.3603.
+Draghi's remarks sent the euro, which had lost ground against the dollar immediately after the decision, to a one-week high of $1.3619 before easing to $1.3608 and pushed up German bund yields.

-Strong corporate earnings reports boosted European stocks by 1.5 percent, dulling disappointment over the ECB, while data showing fewer Americans than expected filed for first-time jobless claims helped lift major U.S. stock indexes by around 1 percent.
+European stocks were up 1 percent on the day, while U.S. stocks rose, boosted by data showing fewer Americans than expected filed for first-time jobless benefits last week.

 RELATIVE CALM